MatteoBuldrini/My_Projects/README.md

 <ul>
   <li>The Movie Database: investigation of The Movie Database from Kaggle, which includes data wrangling and data visualization activities.</li>
+  <li>A/B testing: performing an A/B test to decide whether implementing a new layout for a web page.</li>
   <li>Data Visualization Final Assignment: practicing with Pandas, Matplotlib and Folium libraries.</li>
 </ul>